GerlechJen/Credit_Risk_Analysis/README.md

 This represents 99.5% low risk and just 0.5% high risk clients.
 Our primary goal here is to get a model that can efficiently detect high credit risk clients.

+In all of these 6 machine learning models, first the model is initiated, then it analyzes the data and attempts to learn patterns, which is called fitting and training.
+After the data has been fitted and trained, it then makes predictions.

-In examining the resuts of the 6 machine learning models, we will focus on the balanced accuracy scores, precision, recall and f1 scores.
+In examining the resuts of the 6 models, we will focus on the balanced accuracy scores, precision, recall and f1 scores.

 Using the **Naive Random Oversampling** algorithm, the balanced accuracy score was **0.65**.
 From the imbalanced classification report, the precision for the high risk was very small with a value of **0.01** while the recall was **0.68**.
 The precision for the low risk was **1.00** with a recall of **0.62**.
 The f1 for high risk was **0.02** and that of low risk was **0.76**.
 This low f1 value for the high risk implies that there is a pronounced imbalance between recall and precision for high risk.